Instructions Reference

 #The format Attribute

-References a named xsl:output declaration to control serialization for this specific result document:
+The format attribute references a named xsl:output declaration.
+It controls serialization for this specific result document:

 <xsl:output name="html-output" method="html" html-version="5" indent="yes"/>